kunal-agarwal1/Tweet/README.md

 - [x] Tweet view cells are alternately colored instead of having a separator.
 - [x] Tweet view cells have circular profile pics.
 - [x] Removal of the link present at the end of a tweet string.
+- [x] Icons for reply, retweets and favourites.